addressing mass timber challenges

 Improved Ductility and Safety

 GripMetal makes mass timber assemblies more ductile by preventing sudden, brittle separation between laminations.
-When timber fibers begin to crack or slip, the mechanically interlocked micro-hooks continue to engage, providing a progressive, energy-dissipating load path.
-Instead of a sudden failure, the assembly maintains integrity longer and deforms in a more controlled, predictable way.
+When timber fibers begin to crack or slip, the mechanically interlocked micro-hooks continue to engage.
+Instead of a brittle failure, the assembly maintains integrity longer and fails in a more controlled, ductile manner.

 Fire Performance Maintained